mtomase/makers_ledger/guides/03_manage_products.md

 *Purpose: Define the precise recipe or bill of materials for **one single unit** of the selected product.*

 **How to Use:**
-- For each ingredient in one unit of the product, select it from the dropdown and enter the `Quantity (grams)*`.
+- For each inventory item in one unit of the product, select it from the dropdown and enter the `Quantity (grams)*`.
 - Click **"Save Materials for [Product Name]"**.

 *Significance: Directly determines the "Total Material Cost/Item" in the Cost Breakdown.*